 While the slave trade abolition bill did not pass until 1807, it was the landmark case of Somerset v Stewart in 1772 that ended slavery in England (or at least the selling and transporting of Black slaves, for not only did some Black slaves remain enslaved and unpaid, but the Scottish remained enslaved until 1799).
 The Lord Chief Justice ruled in favor of a slave's freedom and declared that slavery had no place in England.
 This ruling meant that the buying, selling, and transporting of slaves was no longer legal in England.
-Check out the case here.
+Check out the case here from The National Archives.
 It was the same Lord Chief Justice that made the ruling in the Zong Massacre a decade later, a monumental moment for the future abolition of the slave trade.
 This is where we see a significant change of culture.

 Following the 1772 ruling, the Navy saw a heavy increase of Black sailors as slaves fled the West Indies and America for England.
 Not only did English soil promise freedom, but the British Army promised international freedom to any who joined the ranks.
 Joining the ranks meant having the protection of the Crown.
 Records show the increase of not only Black soldiers and sailors, but also Black officers--the rise in power of a race that had been subjected to unspeakable horrors.
 People of African descent or mixed African and English descent, like Captain John Perkins, made their mark in notable ways, inspiring a future generation and demanding the respect of their societal peers.